-Poorly controlled diabetes can lead to gum (periodontal) disease.
-This can happen
+Diabetes that isn't controlled well can lead to gum (periodontal) disease.
+This can

-at any age.
-Gum disease is infection of the gums and the bones that hold the teeth
+happen at any age.
+Gum disease is an infection of the gums and the bones that hold

 Diabetes causes changes to blood vessels.
-This affects the flow of nutrients.
-It also
+This affects the flow of nutrients to your

-affects how waste is removed from body tissues.
-This can weaken the gums and bones
+body tissues.
+It affects how waste is removed from tissues.
+This can weaken the gums

-risk for gum disease than a person who doesn't have diabetes.
+you smoke, you’re at a much higher risk for gum disease than a person who doesn't

 What are the symptoms of gum disease?